molecularpsychiatrylab/molecularpsychiatrylab.github.io/_pages/contact.md

 ----

-DISCLAIMER: This is a personal site of the molecular psychiatry research group at neuroscience research laboratory and is not officially supported nor monitored by the Institute of Mental Health and Neurosciences (IMHANS).
+*DISCLAIMER: This is a personal site of the molecular psychiatry research group at neuroscience research laboratory, Institute of Mental Health and Neurosciences (IMHANS)  and is not officially supported nor monitored by IMHANS.
 All contents and materials found on this site are the author's own and does not reflect opinion of IMHANS.

 ----